nimaid/source-deepdreamer/README.md

-# Steep Soource games in LSD!
+# Steep Source games in LSD!

 This is a little script that uses TensorFlow (not Caffe!) to deep dream all the textures in a folder, while skipping functional textures like normal, exponent, and occlusion maps.